 A PhD is a major step and involves undertaking significant in-depth research.

-PhD students have often already undertaken a Master's course in a relevant subject.
-A PhD may be a choice if you wish to pursue an academic career in lecturing or research or would simply like to expand your research interests, experience and skills.
+PhD students have often already undertaken a Master's degree in a relevant subject.
+A PhD may be a choice if you wish to pursue an academic career in lecturing or research, or if you would simply like to expand your research interests, experience, and skills.